RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

 ## Test your project { .flag }

-The program is complete.
+The main parts of the program are complete.
 Now you need to run it and see if all the bits work.

 + Click the green flag to start the program.